Karnataka: Hindutva group alleges forced conversion at prayer hall, police deny claim

 The Hindu Jagarana Vedike made the allegation against the organisers of a meeting, after which the police raided the spot.

-Police officials in Karnataka’s Dakshina Kannada district raided a Christian prayer hall after a Hindutva group claimed that forcible religious conversions were being carried out there, The New Indian Express reported on Monday.
+Police officials in Karnataka’s Dakshina Kannada district raided a Christian prayer hall after a Hindutva group claimed that forced religious conversions were being carried out there, The New Indian Express reported on Monday.

 District Superintendent of Police Rishikesh Sonawane, however, denied the allegations.